-You may have read statements from economists like former Federal Reserve Chairmen Ben Bernanke, Alan Greenspan, Janet Yellen, and Paul Volcker have written a letter in support of a carbon tax.
-That's because pollution and emissions are considered negative externalities.
+You may have read statements from economists like former Federal Reserve Chairmen Ben Bernanke, Alan Greenspan, Janet Yellen, and Paul Volcker in support of a carbon tax.
+That’s because pollution and emissions are considered negative externalities.

 By correcting a well-known market failure, a carbon tax will send a powerful price signal that harnesses the invisible hand of the marketplace to steer economic actors towards a low-carbon future.”– Statement by economists posted in the Wall Street Journal